AFTERSCHOOL / FRIDAY PROGRAM

 TUITION AND PAYMENT

 ABC assesses fees for afterschool and summer programming services.
 ABC offers a sliding-scale fee based on family income that parents indicate in the enrollment application.
-Program fees are due at the time of registration through our registration system Popsicle.
-Popsicle utilizes Stripe to process credit cards.
+Program fees are due at the time of registration through our registration system Active.

 In the event that a family cannot pay the program fee up front, an alternative payment plan may be arranged.
 ABC prioritizes serving all families and doesn't want program fees to be a barrier to program access.